rabbit-ear/rabbit-ear/readme.md

 # Paper.js

-If you include the popular vector graphics library [Paper.js](http://paperjs.org/), also include `cp.paperjs.js` in the `/dist/` folder.
+If you include the popular vector graphics library [Paper.js](http://paperjs.org/), also include `cp.paperjs.js` in the root folder.
 One line of code is all you need to visualize your crease patter in HTML canvas.
 A lot of effort was spent hooking together these two libraries.
 After you initialize your crease pattern, throw it onto a canvas:

 ```Javascript
 new OrigamiPaper("canvas-name", cp);